metarutaiga/FBXSDK/readme.txt

 1.1 Improvements and New Features

-    * [FBXX-1258] Add Audio transport support.
+    * Added the FBX standardized renaming strategy to the Collada file read/write.
+This renaming strategy will replace every character in the object names/ids, which does not comply with the XML NCName scheme, with a string in the form "FBXASC###" were ### is the decimal value of the ASCII character.

-    * [FBXX-1279] Added more options to the FbxSceneCheck utility class.
+    * Added extra parameter to GenerateTangentsData() family functions to skip testing for the tangent flip

 1.2 Changes and Deprecated Features

+    * moved the static functions FbxRenamingStrategy::NoPrefixName to FbxRenamingStrategyUtils::NoPrefixName
+      and it now returns an FbxString instead of a char*

 2. FIXED AND KNOWN ISSUES
 -------------------------

 2.1 Fixed Issues

-    * [FBXX-1384] Regression issue introduced by the Audio transport feature.
-    * [FBXX-1386] Copying FbxSkin object into another does not copy all data.
+    [FBXX-1417] Fixed Wgettimeofday and Wgetlogin already define linker error.
+    [FBXX-1383] Fixed stack overflow when importing Collada files defining external references.

 2.2 Known Issues

 3. RELEASE NOTES FROM PREVIOUS RELEASES
 ---------------------------------------
+2018.1.1
+    * [FBXX-1384] Regression issue introduced by the Audio transport feature.
+    * [FBXX-1386] Copying FbxSkin object into another does not copy all data.

+2018.1
+    * [FBXX-1258] Add Audio transport support.
+    * [FBXX-1279] Added more options to the FbxSceneCheck utility class.

 2018.0

     * [FBXX-1303] Crash when deleting NURBS created with FbxGeometryConverter::ConvertPatchToNurbsSurface()